devcraft1/software-design-and-architecture/README.md

 This repository gives a comprehensive view of problems and possible solutions with javascript programming language.

-It is open to criticism and contribution as well.
+It is open to contrustive criticism and contribution.
 Do well to give a tip on how to make better this project.

-Thank Ya
+Thank You